U.S. puts oil firms working in Venezuela on notice, warns Maduro against interfering with Guaido's return

 “Any harm that may be caused on Juan Guaido on his return to Venezuela will have very significant consequences,” the official said.

-The official also warned energy companies to “tread cautiously” in their activities in the country that directly or indirectly support the Maduro government, flagging Rosneft, India’s Reliance Industries (RELI.NS), Spain’s Repsol (REP.MC) and U.S.-based Chevron Corp (CVX.N) by name.
+The official also warned energy companies to “tread cautiously” in their activities in the country that directly or indirectly support the Maduro government, flagging Rosneft, India’s Reliance Industries, Spain’s Repsol and U.S.-based Chevron Corp by name.

 “We are halfway through our maximum pressure campaign ... and their activities are clearly of concern,” the official said.
 When asked specifically about sanctions against Rosneft, the official said “everything is an option.”